theohbrothers/docker-certbot-dns-cron/README.md

 ## Examples

 ### Not using Swarm Secrets

-This example signs the cert only.
-Two certificates will be obtained:
+This example signs 2 wildcard certificates, one certificate for `exmaple.com`, and one for `ns.example.com` :

 1. `example.com`, `*.example.com`
 2. `ns.example.com`, `*.ns.example.com`